semgrep/semgrep-docs/docs/running-rules.md

 ### Run local rules

-Create a YAML rule file which you can call repeatedly.
+Create a YAML rule file which you can run repeatedly.

 1. Create `rule.yaml` file.
 2. Create your own rules.
 See [Custom rule examples](../writing-rules/rule-ideas/) for rules to paste in your rule file.